 Hydrologic data collection, monitoring, and analyses are essential to multiple District functions and programs.
 In Region II, the District maintains a network of rainfall gauges, streamflow gauges, and monitoring wells.
-Hydrologic and water quality data collection are enhanced by continued cooperation with USGS and data provided by water use permittees.
+Hydrologic and water quality data collection are enhanced by continued cooperation with the United States Geological Survey (USGS) and data provided by water use permittees.
 Data collected and the evaluation of long-term trends data inform water resource evaluation programs and activities.

-The Coastal Floridan aquifer MFL technical assessment was supported by construction of saltwater interface monitor wells, discrete interval water quality sampling at new and existing wells to determine the position of the saltwater interface, and evaluation of water quality trends in saline indicators.
+As indicated previously, the Coastal Region II Upper Floridan aquifer MFL technical assessment was supported by construction of saltwater interface monitor wells, discrete interval water quality sampling at new and existing wells to determine the position of the saltwater interface, and evaluation of water quality trends in saline indicators.
 Sand-and-gravel aquifer monitoring wells within Region II provide water level data used for numerical groundwater flow models and to better understand surface water and groundwater interactions.
 This enhanced data collection and monitoring are scheduled to continue through the five-year work plan period.
+The increase indicated for FY 2022-23 is associated with contracted services to monitor discharge in stage at the Shoal River and to perform discrete interval water quality sampling to monitor for potential saltwater intrusion.